commenthol/storybook-tiny/packages/webcomponent/README.md

 # add to your project
 npm i -D @storybook-tiny/webcomponent

-# install storybook template with npm
+# install storybook template auto-detecting your package-manager
 npx storybook-tiny
 # or with pnpm
 npx storybook-tiny -p pnpm